 There is a lag in Meeting Owl's Speaker Spotlight performance

-This article applies to Meeting Owl and Meeting Owl Pro.
+This article applies to the Meeting Owl Pro and Meeting Owl

 The Owl learns where people are sitting in the room.
 If a new person sits at the table, or if you speak, then move to another location and speak again, it can take up to 5 seconds for the video to switch.
 Switching may take longer the further away you are sitting from the Owl.
 For testing purposes, we recommend testing with multiple people in the room with the Owl.